 Determine the Impact of Your Upgrade

 Once you have your first round of test results, this will help you establish what is in scope, out of scope, needs further attention, etc. This is where you gain control over your project’s timelines and the amount of work involved in your upgrade.
 You’ll label your assets as:

 - And so on.

 And yes, you guessed it!
-The white paper goes into greater detail on this step.
+The technical paper goes into greater detail on this step.